What is self esteem?

 Where to get help

-If you’re finding it hard to be kind to yourself and you’re really down, you might want to consider talking to someone about it.
+If you’re finding it hard to be kind to yourself or you’re really down, you might want to consider talking to someone about it.

 • Talk to your school counsellor about how you’re feeling